Beethoven's Wig: Concept albums and books 2005 - Present

 In 2012, the songs from Beethoven's Wig: Sing Along Piano Classics were released in an illustrated Beethoven's Wig songbook, published by Alfred Music.
 The songbook contained piano/vocal sheet music for all the songs, and it included a copy of the original Beethoven's Wig: Sing Along Piano Classics CD.
 The songbook also featured extensive program notes with histories and anecdotes about each song, which are accompanied by humorous illustrations drawn by Perlmutter's son Sammy, who also did the songbook's cover illustration.
 In addition, there is a foreword by the author in which Perlmutter shares his thoughts about the process of adding lyrics to works of classical music.
 And he includes a short history of the practice.
 In 2012, Alfred Music also published a choral edition of the song Beethoven's Wig designed for choirs.

-When Beethoven's Wig: Sing Along Piano Classics was released the first Beethoven's Wig animated short was produced by Smiley Guy Studios.
-Set to Perlmutter's song “My Little Chicken,” it features a relentless hen that roams the world pecking and wrecking everything.
-In 2012, it was followed up with an animated video of the classic Beethoven's Wig song “Beep Beep Beep,” with lyrics set to Beethoven's “Moonlight Sonata.”
+When Beethoven's Wig: Sing Along Piano Classics was released, the first Beethoven's Wig animated music video "My Little Chicken" (set to "Chopsticks") was produced by Smiley Guy Studios.
+It features a relentless hen that roams the world pecking and wrecking everything.
+In 2012, it was followed up with an animated video of the classic Beethoven's Wig song "Beep Beep Beep," with lyrics set to Beethoven's "Moonlight Sonata."

 To date, the Beethoven's Wig series has won a record over 50 National Awards.
 Perlmutter continues to perform with his group of four Beethoven's Wig singers.
 Hailed as opening the door to "serious music" in a way that's fun, Beethoven's Wig is a popular attraction not only with symphony orchestras, but also with college and university ensembles.
 Perlmutter also presents solo shows, singing Beethoven's Wig songs while accompanying himself on piano, classical guitar and mandolin.
 Hailed as opening the door to "serious music" in a way that's fun, Beethoven's Wig is now one of the most honored musical groups in family entertainment.

+In 2025, two more animated music videos by Smiley Guy Studios: "Can You Can Can?" (with lyrics set to Offenbach's "Can Can") and "Sing Verdi Very Loud" (with lyrics set to Verdi's "La Donna è Mobile"), made their YouTube debuts on April 8th.
+Both of them feature a child-friendly orchestra which consists of a dinosaur with eyelashes (Boyd), a frog with glasses (Carlson), an alien (Mack), a raccoon (Geiger), and a robot (Joyce), with Perlmutter singing along with them.